-With the exception of the September 2014 quarter, exploration and evaluation ("E&E") expenses were low as part of the Company's cash conservation efforts.
-During the September 2014 quarter, the Company was focused primarily on the IKE project's drilling program.
+With the exception of the September 2014 and 2015 quarters, exploration and evaluation ("E&E") expenses were low as part of the Company's cash conservation efforts.
+During both the September 2014 and 2015 quarters, the Company was focused primarily on the IKE project's drilling program.